openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### Test Plan

-Update router tests in openshift/origin and supplement all existing certificate related tests with new tests utilizing `.spec.tls.certificateRef`.
+Update router tests in openshift/origin and supplement all existing certificate related tests with new tests utilizing `.spec.tls.externalCertificate`.
 Ensure the tests cover the following scenarios,

 - Updating routes from default certificates to certificate referenced via secrets and vice-versa.